hadirkhan10/chisel3-wiki/Multiple-Clock-Domains.md

 Chisel 3 supports multiple clock domains as follows.

 Note that in order to cross clock domains safely, you will need appropriate synchronization logic (such as an asynchronous FIFO).
+You can use the [AsyncQueue library](https://github.com/ucb-bar/asyncqueue) to do this easily.

 ```scala
 class MultiClockModule extends Module {